Michael-Meade/MinerFind/_posts/2021-1-18-Snorting-Around-with-Snort.md

 ```
 ### SQL Injection
 ![Sql-Injection](https://i.imgur.com/R4ugepU.png)
 If an attacker was to able to compromised a work station used by a employee, they might use that access to try to attack the SQL server.
-The following Snort rules can be used to try to detect a SQL Injection attack on the network.
+The following Snort rules can be used to try to detect a SQL Injection attack on the network.  <a href="https://github.com/sqlmapproject/sqlmap"> SQLMAP</a> was used to try to find a SQL injection vulnerability in a URL.

 These rules probally could also be used to try to detect SQL injection attempts on the comany's site.
 ```
 alert tcp any any -> any any (msg: "Error Based SQL Injection Detected"; content: "%27" ; sid:100000011; )